Puerto Rico

 Puerto Rico has become one of the Caribbean’s most reliable and versatile destinations…

-The territory rewards productions that arrive with their paperwork in order.
-It is welcoming, film-friendly and superbly organised, with US infrastructure, but it is not a destination for informal commercial shooting without approvals, and permits, customs, drones and the tax credit all run through specific processes, with a local producer central to everything.
-The right entry route, the right permits, the right customs plan and the right tax-credit registration all need to be settled before the cameras roll, and the most efficient way to handle that is through an experienced local production partner.
+The territory rewards productions that arrive with paperwork in order.
+It is welcoming, film-friendly and unusually well organised, but permits, customs, drones and the tax credit each run through a defined process with real deadlines.
+The entry route, the permits, the customs plan and the credit registration all need to be settled before cameras roll, and a local production partner is the efficient way to handle that.

 The territory is especially well suited to: